Hawaii Court Records

 While there is no fee payable to view electronic records, there is a fee assessed to print paper copies of such documents.

 Requests for paper copies of bankruptcy documents may be made by email, phone (808) 522–8100 ext.
-128, or in-person or via mail to the Clerk’s Office at the address above.
+128, or in person or via mail to the Clerk’s Office at the address above.
 The Clerk’s Office may be contacted to receive ordering instructions and the amount payable to obtain copies.

 Persons making requests for authenticated copies are often advised to email the court.
 It costs $11/certification.
 Generally, a copy request, whether for certified or non-certified copies or case document images (PDF), should contain a sufficient description of the record, including the record’s title and number.
-The standard fees for these requests (copies, certified copies, copies of tape recording, record searches) are available on the Court Fees page.
+The standard fees for these requests (copies, certified copies, copies of tape recordings, record searches) are available on the Court Fees page.

 The San Francisco Federal Records Center: Older bankruptcy records (before 1998) that are no longer maintained by the court are managed by the Federal Records Center (FRC) in San Francisco.
 Individuals may obtain these records for a fee, either by requesting copies directly from the FRC or by ordering entire record boxes through the Clerk’s Office.
 Requesters are subject to record retrieval and copy fees when ordering through the Clerk of Court.
 The court fee for record retrievals is $64 for the first box and $39 per additional box.
 Copies cost 50¢ per page.

-The Public Access to Court Electronic Records (PACER): With a PACER account, requesters may access to electronic document images (1998 to present date) of filed bankruptcies without visiting the court to view or print electronic files, as described above.
-Persons who do not have a PACER user account may create one by calling the Service Center at (800) 676–6856 between 8:00 a.m. and 6:00 p.m, or by registering online.
+The Public Access to Court Electronic Records (PACER): With a PACER account, requesters may access electronic document images (1998 to present date) of filed bankruptcies without visiting the court to view or print electronic files, as described above.
+Persons who do not have a PACER user account may create one by calling the Service Center at (800) 676–6856 between 8:00 a.m. and 6:00 p.m., or by registering online.
 Users may access the court’s PACER site after registration.
-Fees assessed to use the platform are established on the Electronic Public Access Fee Schedule.
+Fees for using the platform are established on the Electronic Public Access Fee Schedule.
 These fees may be waived for researchers or users who do not spend above $30 in a quarter.
 However, it should be noted that while requesters may be able to access cases filed after December 1, 2003, records prior to this date and those that have been closed for over a year may only be publicly accessible at terminals in the Clerk’s Office.

 The Voice Case Information System (VCIS): VCIS is a free electronic service offered to the public as a means of obtaining bankruptcy case information.
 VCIS may be accessed by calling (866) 222–8029 at any time and complying with voice instructions.
 The only requirement to access this service is a touch-tone telephone.
 Using VCIS, members of the public may be able to obtain the following case details:

-• Case number
+- Case number

-• Debtor’s name
+- Debtor’s name

-• Attorney’s name and phone number
+- Attorney’s name and phone number

-• Case opening, closing, and discharge dates
+- Case opening, closing, and discharge dates

-• Presiding judge’s name
+- Presiding judge’s name

-• General case status
+- General case status

-• Petition type
+- Petition type

-• Filing date
+- Filing date

-• Chapter
+- Chapter

-• Status of assets
+- Status of assets

-• Tax identification number (last four digits)
+- Tax identification number (last four digits)

 How do I Find Out if My Bankruptcy Case is Closed in Hawaii?